mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit-p1.md

 Congratulations!
 We have now created the microflow that will open different order forms for customers with different grades, or show an error message when the customer has no grade.

-If you want to test your microflow by adding it to the pages, see [Configure an Exclusive Split Step 2: Embed the Microflow to Your App](webmodeler-how-to-microflows-exclsplit-p2).
+If you want to test your microflow by adding it to the pages, see [Configure an Exclusive Split Step 2: Embed the Microflow in Your App](webmodeler-how-to-microflows-exclsplit-p2).

 ## 4 Configuring the Exclusive Split with Attribute of the Boolean Type